What is Big Data Analytics? Definition, Types, Software, and Use Cases

 - Oversee the proceedings

 You don’t need Big Data for Data Analytics since the latter is about analyzing whatever information you have.
 However, why is big data important?
 Because it can be a deeper and more fulfilling source of insights, which is especially useful in the case of prediction and prescription analytics.

 Data Analytics is all about making sense of information for your business operation and making use of it in the context of your chosen course of action.

-It is important to understand what kind of analysis needs to be applied in order to make the most of available information and turn a pile of data into a legitimate strategic advantage.
+It is essential to understand what kind of analysis needs to be applied to make the most of available information and turn a pile of data into a legitimate strategic advantage.

 There are four big categories of Data Analytics operation.
 Let’s look at them one by one.

 The purpose of descriptive analytics is to show the layers of available information and present it in a digestible and coherent form.
-It is the most basic type of data analytics and it forms the backbone for the other types.
+It is the most basic type of data analytics, and it forms the backbone for the other models.

 Descriptive analytics is used to understand the big picture of the company’s process from multiple standpoints.
 In short – it is